 Customer concentration.
 A relatively small number of end customers have historically accounted for a significant percentage of our revenue.
 Revenue, including through distributors, from our four largest end customers, collectively, accounted for 29% and 28% of our total revenue in 2018 and 2017, respectively.
-One of these customers individually accounted for more than 10% of our total revenue in 2018 and none of these customers individually accounted for more than 10% of our total revenue in 2017.
+One of these customers individually accounted for more than 10% of our total revenue in 2018 and none of these customers individually accounted for more than 10% of our total revenue in 2018 and none of these customers individually accounted for more than 10% of our total revenue in 2017.
 It would be difficult to replace lost revenue resulting from the loss, reduction, cancellation or delay in purchase orders by any one of these end customers.
 Consolidation among our customers may further concentrate our customer base and expose us to increased risks relating to increased customer concentration.
 In addition, any significant pricing pressure exerted by a significant customer could adversely affect our operating results.

 Pricing, product cost and gross margins of our products.
 Our gross margin has been, and will continue to be, affected by a variety of factors, including the timing of changes in pricing, shipment volumes, new product introductions, changes in product mix, changes in our purchase price of fabricated wafers, assembly and test service expenses, manufacturing yields and inventory write downs, if any.
 In general, newly introduced products, and products with higher densities and performance, tend to be priced higher than older, more mature products.
 Average selling prices in the semiconductor industry typically decline as products mature.
 Consistent with this historical trend, we expect that the average selling prices of our products will decline as they mature.
-In the normal course of business, we seek to offset the effect of declining average selling prices on existing products by reducing manufacturing expenses and introducing newer, higher value-added products.
+In the normal course of business, we seek to offset the effect of declining average selling prices on existing products.
 If we are unable to maintain overall average selling prices or to offset any declines in average selling prices with savings on product costs, our gross margin will decline.